awsdocs/aws-cost-management-user-guide/doc_source/price-notification.md

 # Setting Up Notifications<a name="price-notification"></a>

 You can sign up to receive notifications when AWS prices change, such as when AWS cuts prices, when new instance types are launched, or when new services are introduced\.
-You can sign up to be notified every time a price changes, or once a day\.
+You can sign up to be notified every time a price changes or once a day\.
 If you sign up to be notified once a day, the notification includes all price changes applied during that day\.<a name="price-change-notification-1"></a>

 **To sign up for price update notifications**